 - Laser scanning

-The sheet size is determined by the size required to draw the floor plan on a single sheet of paper.
+The sheet size is determined by the extent required to draw the floor plan on a single sheet of paper.
 Standard sheet sizes are based on three systems:

 - Architectural